amirmvahed/introduction-to-next-js/lessons/03-routing/B-creating-a-route.md

 ## Handling non-matching routes

 What happens if you enter a URL that cannot map to a file within the app folder?
 For example, <a href="http://localhost:3000/dashboard" target="_blank">localhost:3000/dashboard</a>.
 Next.js will automatically respond with a `404 Not Found` response.
 You don't have to explicitly handle non-matching routes, as Next.js takes care of this for you.

+> 💡 You can create your custom not-found page and give more information
+> with <a href="https://nextjs.org/docs/app/api-reference/file-conventions/not-found" target="_blank">this link</a>

+> 💻 <a href="https://github.com/amirmvahed/next-dk-code/tree/01-creating-a-route/app" target="_blank">Click here to watch state of project.</a>